zeitlings/alfred-devonthink/README.md

 - Import New Documents to Location
 - Customizable Annotation Templates
 - Colored Labels (customize as needed)
-	- Colored Flags on labeled records
+	- Colored Flags on Labeled Records
 - Copy Page Link for open PDF Documents